 The result is that, when water levels subside, effluent solids are discharged from the tank which can then block soil porosity in the soakaway.
 Jetting-out the outlet drain will most likely force more solids into soil air spaces.

 Problems with Backed-up Flooded Septic Tanks and Soakaways

-The serious concern once the mess has been cleared around the tank is the very high risk that raw effluent has been flushed in to the drainfield that needs action.
+Once the mess has been cleared around the tank, the serious concern is the very high risk that raw effluent has been flushed into the drain field – this will require you to take action.

-- Alternatively, or in addition, after any flooding has subsided, use an immediate treatment of Triple Action Bog Busters This special treatment both digests waste in the septic tank and effluent in the drainfield, which can result in long-term soakaway damage.
+Alternatively, or in addition, after any flooding has subsided, use an immediate treatment of Bog Busters Septic Tank Shock Treatment – this special treatment digests waste in the septic tank and effluent in the drainfield, which, if left untreated can result in long-term soakaway damage.